 Making a mistake in your tax preparation not only can cost you more in tax payments, but mistakes on tax forms are also one of the most common IRS audit triggers.
 If you’re already dealing with cleaning up a late filing and payment, you sure don’t want to handle an IRS audit on top of that.

 Remember that cleaning up your tax bill with the IRS and sorting out those penalties applies only at the federal level.
-You have still have a state tax obligation to sort out as well.
+You still have a state tax obligation to sort out as well.

 What if you can’t afford to pay what you owe?